nourzein/Major-Studio1/README.md

 That the aquisition was affected by historical events and that most of the art pieces will be coming from the great islamic empires, specifically Iran and Eygpt.

 Process and Tools:
 I used the MET csv for this project, summerized the data into a smaller excell sheet and loaded that into d3 to create a line graph.
-See here for detailed process.
-LINK
+See [here](https://github.com/nourzein/Major-Studio1/tree/master/Quantitative) for detailed process.

 Final and Reflections (Quantitative Chapter):
 ![final_image](https://github.com/nourzein/Major-Studio1/blob/master/Quant_Assignment_Code/final_quant_project.png)